Introduction to Components

 2. The extra hidden labor cost of producing the component can be automatically factored into your pricing and labor costs.

-How to create a Component
+How to Create a Component

 Adding components is very similar to adding a product.
 This is configured on the Add Component page, so let's go there now.

-You must set the unit of measurement of the component material you will be producing.
+You must set the unit of measurement of the component you will be producing.
 For our buttercream example, we will set this to "gram."

 Once you are happy with the information you have added, click the button to submit the details.
 Once saved, you'll be taken to your component page.